Frederator Studios: Founding and early years

-In 2002, Frederator created a joint venture for preschoolers named Bolder Media with producer Susan Miller's Mixed Media Group, Inc. and produced their first preschool series created by Bob Boyle for Nick Jr., Wow!
+In 2002, Frederator created a joint venture for preschoolers named Bolder Media with producer Susan Miller's Mixed Media Group, Inc. They produced their first preschool series created by Bob Boyle for Nick Jr., Wow!
 Wow!
 Wubbzy!.

 Frederator Studios created a television series and competition The Nicktoons Film Festival (now known as the Nicktoons Network Animation Festival) for the Nicktoons Network, which debuted October 24, 2004.

 In 2004, David Karp interned at Frederator Studios at its first Manhattan location, and built their first blogging platform.
 In 2007, he launched Tumblr from a rented desk at Frederator Studios' Park Avenue South offices, with chief engineer Marco Arment.
 Seibert was one of Tumblr's first bloggers.

 On November 1, 2005, Frederator launched what it called "the first cartoon podcast."
 Named Channel Frederator by David Karp (who also structured and edited the initial episodes), this weekly animation network features submitted films from around the world, and quickly became one of the top video podcasts on Apple Inc.'s iTunes.
 In quick succession, The Wubbcast was launched for pre-schoolers in January 2006, and ReFrederator featuring vintage public domain cartoons in April 2006.
 Channel Frederator became the model for Seibert's media company Next New Networks and reaches almost 4,000,000 video views monthly.

 On June 25, 2007 Variety article announced the studio had formed Frederator Films, dedicated to creating animated feature films budgeted under $20 million.
-Frederator's first feature is set up at Paramount Pictures, co-produced with J. J. Abrams' Bad Robot Productions.
+Frederator's first feature is set up at Paramount Pictures, co-produced with J. J. Abrams' Bad Robot.
 They have also set up their first two animated features in a first look production arrangement for Sony Pictures Animation.

+Expansion into web animation

 The studio produced its first original internet cartoons with independent animator Dan Meth.
 The Meth Minute 39 launched on September 5, 2007, featuring 39 of Meth's original character shorts.
-(The first cartoon was "Internet People," a video on the viral video sites YouTube and MySpaceTV that featured some popular Internet memes and internet people.)
+(The first cartoon was "Internet People", a video on the viral video sites YouTube and MySpaceTV that featured some popular Internet memes and internet people.)
 A spin-off, Nite Fite, debuted in October 2008.
 These series have totaled over 35,000,000 video views to date.

 Random!
-Cartoons, the latest Frederator series of short cartoon series, began airing on Nicktoons in 2009; it spawned two TV series, Fanboy & Chum Chum and Adventure Time (the first Frederator production not for Nickelodeon and the first and only series made for Cartoon Network), as well as the web series, Bravest Warriors.
+Cartoons, the latest Frederator anthology series, began airing on Nicktoons in 2009; it spawned two TV series, Fanboy & Chum Chum and Adventure Time (the first Frederator production not for Nickelodeon and the first and only series made for Cartoon Network), as well as the web series, Bravest Warriors.